Sanju525/Django-User_Accounts/README.md

 pip install -r requirements.txt
 ```

-will install all the packages for running the application.
+will download the project and install all the packages for running the application.
 ### Changes in the project
 To run this project in your local machine, we need to do certain changes to our project.
 #### settings.py